lorenzhs/toptrees/README.md

 - `testTT` works similarly to `test` but performs unpacking of the Top DAG to verify correctness.
 Specify input file with `-i`, output folder for the trimmed and recovered XML files with `-o` (default: `/tmp`), and pass `-r` to use the RePair-inspired combiner.
 - `repair` applies the RePair compression algorithm to the input file, printing the grammar and output string to stdout if `-v` is set.
 - `randomTree` generates trees uniformly at random.
 Tree and alphabet size, seed, and output folder for an XML file (default: don't write) can be specified, as well as DOT graph plotting similar to `test`.
 Pass `-h` or `--help` for full usage information.

+## A Note on Experiments

+Some of the binaries output a line starting with "RESULT" and containing key-value pairs.
+This line is for parsing with Timo Bingmann's [SqlPlotTools](https://github.com/bingmann/sqlplot-tools) and was used to automatically update the plots, tables, and numbers in the paper as experiments were re-run after changes in the code.
+Don't give copy-paste errors a chance!

 ## Compiling